"""

 [docs]

-def correct_degradation(smap, *, correction_table=None, calibration_version=None):
+def correct_degradation(smap, *, correction_table=None, calibration_version=LATEST_CORRECTION_VERSION):

 """